-- 1. Pass Integrative and Research Proficiency Qualifying Exams - 2.
+- 5. Pass Core and Qualifying Exams - 6.
 Form an appropriate Dissertation Committee by established university deadline: - a.
 Chair (Graduate Faculty member who is eligible to chair a dissertation committee) - b.
 Minimum of four committee members (all must hold a Graduate Faculty or Graduate Faculty Scholar appointment) - c.
-At least three, and a majority of the committee, must be members of the Graduate Faculty - d.
+At least three, and most of the committee, must be members of the Graduate Faculty - d.
 At least one member must be from outside the department (or college, if a college-wide program) - e.
 At least one member must have served previously on a thesis or dissertation committee that graduated a student, either at UCF or at another accredited institution.
 If the Chair does not have this experience, another graduate faculty member who has this experience may serve in this role as Vice Chair.
-Under certain circumstances (see page 2), a graduate faculty scholar who has previous committee experience may serve as Vice Chair.

-- 3. Have no more than 6 total credit hours of coursework remaining (including electives) - 4.
-Complete all required RCR Workshops and CITI Integrity Trainings - 5.
+Under certain circumstances (see page 2), a graduate faculty scholar who has previous committee experience may serve as Vice Chair. - 7.
+Have no more than 6 total credit hours of coursework remaining (including electives) - 8.
+Complete all required RCR Workshops and CITI Integrity Trainings - 9.
 Complete PAF Notification of Doctoral Candidacy form